Clementine Bars

 Recipe:

-- Prepare your baking dish: Preheat the oven to 180C/160fan/4 gas mark.
+1. Preheat the oven to 180C/160fan/gas mark 4.
 Line a square baking dish with baking paper.
 Make sure to let the paper hang over the sides for easy removal.

-- Make the base: In a mixing bowl, add the flour, ground almonds, melted coconut oil and maple syrup.
+2. Add the flour, ground almonds, melted coconut oil and maple syrup to a mixing bowl.
 Mix well to form a soft dough.
 Press the dough in the bottom of your baking dish.
 Bake for 15 minutes, until golden brown.
-Remove from the oven (keep the oven on), and let cool aside.
+Remove from the oven (keep the oven on), and set aside to cool.

-- Make the clementine filling: Melt the coconut oil and honey together.
+3. As that's cooling, melt the coconut oil and honey together.
 Set aside to cool.
-Use an electric mixer to whisk the eggs for 5 minutes, until whiter and fluffier.
-Keep whisking and add a little at the time the coconut oil and honey mixture.
-Mix until well combined.
-Use a spatula to gently fold in the clementine juice and zest.
-Set aside 5 minutes.
+Use an electric mixer to whisk the eggs for 5 minutes, until pale and fluffy.
+Keep whisking and gradually add the coconut oil and honey mixture.
+Mix until well combined, then use a spatula to gently fold in the clementine juice and zest.
+Set aside for 5 minutes.

-- Make the coconut topping: In a pestle and mortar, add the shredded coconut and icing sugar.
-Mix until combined and dust on top of the clementine bars.
+5. Use a pestle and mortar to combine the shredded coconut and icing sugar.
+Mix well and dust on top of the clementine bars.

 How to store

-Store in an airtight container at room temperature, for up to 2 days.
-If too hot, keep them in the fridge.
-They will keep for up to 3-4 days in the fridge.
+Store in an airtight container at room temperature for up to 2 days, or for 3-4 days in the fridge.